apostrophecms/sanitize-html/README.md

       }
     });

-There is also helper function defined which should be enough for most tasks:
+There is also a helper method which should be enough for simple cases in which you want to change the tag and/or add some attributes:

     clean = sanitizeHtml(dirty, {
-      transformTags {
+      transformTags: {
         'ol': sanitizeHtml.simpleTransform('ul', {class: 'foo'}),
       }
     });

-Helper function `simpleTransform` has 3 parameters:
+The `simpleTransform` helper method has 3 parameters:

     simpleTransform(newTag, newAttributes, shouldMerge)

-last parameter (`shouldMerge`) by default is set to true - it means it will merge current attributes with new ones (`newAttributes`). false value says that attributes will be replaced with `newAttributes`.
+The last parameter (`shouldMerge`) is set to `true` by default.
+When `true`, `simpleTransform` will merge the current attributes with the new ones (`newAttributes`).
+When `false`, all existing attributes are discarded.

 ## Changelog

+1.1.0: the `transformTags` option was added.
+Thanks to [kl3ryk](https://github.com/kl3ryk).

 1.0.3: fixed several more javascript URL attack vectors after [studying the XSS filter evasion cheat sheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet) to better understand my enemy.
 Whitespace characters (codes from 0 to 32), which browsers ignore in URLs in certain cases allowing the "javascript" scheme to be snuck in, are now stripped out when checking for naughty URLs.
-Thanks again to pinpickle.
+Thanks again to [pinpickle](https://github.com/pinpickle).

 1.0.2: fixed a javascript URL attack vector. naughtyHref must entity-decode URLs and also check for mixed-case scheme names.
-Thanks to pinpickle.
+Thanks to [pinpickle](https://github.com/pinpickle).

 1.0.1: Doc tweaks.